Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 <sup>Sample code shows how to use Polly to add Circuit Breaker behavior to
 web API calls.
 [Link to Startup.cs](https://github.com/Azure/scalable-web-app-pattern-dotnet/blob/4b486d52bccc54c4e89b3ab089f2a7c2f38a1d90/src/Relecloud.Web/Startup.cs#L115)</sup>

-In this sample we can see that if the front-end web app observes more than five errors it will stop the retry behavior we previously described and will immediately return an error to the user.
-This "fail fast" behavior will last for 30 seconds before the next web API service call is made so that the web app is not likely to be immediately overloaded with requests as it is trying to startup after an error.
+In the Polly library the `HandleTransientHttpError()` will trigger the policy if the web app receives a 5XX or 408 HTTP status code.
+And, if the front-end web app observes more than five errors it will stop the retry behavior that was previously described and immediately return an error to the user.
+This "fail fast" behavior will last for 30 seconds before the next API service call is made so that the web API app is less likely to be immediately overloaded with requests if it is restarting to recover from an error.

 ## Security

 Security design principles describe a securely architected system hosted on cloud or on-premises datacenters (or a combination of both).
-Application of these principles dramatically increases the likelihood your security architecture assures confidentiality, integrity, and availability.
+Application of these principles dramatically increases the likelihood your architecture assures confidentiality, integrity, and availability.
 These patterns are used by the Relecloud sample to improve security.